johno/johnotander.github.io/resume.md

----
-layout: page
-title: Resume
-page-title: My professional self.
----

 ## John Otander
 Boise, Idaho
 [johnotander@gmail.com](mailto:johnotander@gmail.com) | [johnotander.com](http://www.johnotander.com) | [github.com/johnotander](https://github.com/johnotander)

-Software craftsman with experience in all facets of web application development.
+I'm a software craftsman with experience in all facets of web application development.
 Significant expertise in web/mobile design and user experience by creating aesthetically pleasing user interfaces and intuitive interactions.
 Skilled at developing modern, RESTful applications with data analytics, 3rd-party API integration, and efficient database queries.

+My primary emphasis is the front end, where I write performant, reusable CSS/Javascript and design interfaces that are easy, and a delight, to use.
+I'm passionate about automation, and invest time in automating tasks with Gulp, Yeoman, and other tools.

 ## Education
 Boise State University, Boise ID: Bachelor of Science, expected May 2015